Learn How to Get Ready for Ocean Freight RFP Season

 Things to Keep in Mind

-Benchmarking is the only way you can be at ease that you have gotten the best possible rate for your ocean freight and optimized your supply chain strategy.
+Benchmarking and readily available market analytics is the only way you can be at ease that you have gotten the best possible rate for your ocean freight and optimized your supply chain strategy.

-- Keeping an eye on the ocean container market doesn't end at the negotiation period.
+Keeping an eye on the ocean container market doesn't end at the negotiation period.
 You need to stay on top of the market all year along as it changes so quickly and you may want to go back and renegotiate, if your terms allow.
+You need visibility in your entire procurement lifecycle, all year around.

 Make informed decisions with actionable freight rate data.
 Save time and mitigate risks during this sea container rates bidding and negotiation season with Xeneta.